Anyone who knows me knows I am a big fan of writing letters. As I wind down this adventure I have one last letter to write.

 So that is it.
 I have wrote a newsletter every week since I began my incarceration.
 It seems like forever ago I made the promise I would detail my adventure.
 I wanted to document everything I went through (the good and bad).
 What an experience it turned out to be.
 This does not mean I am going to stop writing an occasional newsletter/update.
 I will be updating everyone on the terms of my supervised release and anything worthy of reporting going forward (but doing it every week is overkill).
 But I kept my promise.
 I still want to make sure people have a blueprint for what they are going to be going through.

-But now I am done.
+Now I am done.
 My ankle monitor is off and I am on supervised release.
 To me this is the official start of being able to put all this prison stuff behind me.

 I'm not sure what I expected (finishing up Home Confinement)....If I am being honest I am actually pretty nervous.
 Its hard to describe....I just feel off.